thechelsuk/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 29 November 2025

-- The average temperature today is 7.4˚C,
+- The average temperature today is 7.39˚C,
-- With highs of 8.8˚C and lows of 7.04˚C,
+- With highs of 7.76˚C and lows of 7.04˚C,
-- It may feel like 4.5˚C with broken clouds
+- It may feel like 5.68˚C with scattered clouds
-- The wind speed is 4.63m/s and visibility is 10000m
+- The wind speed is 2.57m/s and visibility is 10000m
-- The pressure is 999hPa and humidity is 95%
+- The pressure is 1001hPa and humidity is 93%
 - The sun will rise at 07:50 and set at 16:02

 <!-- weather_marker ends -->